 As you hike the interior of Breakneck Ridge, look out for little blue and silver lizards.
 They seem to be everywhere in the summertime.
 Also, you’ll likely see some eagle, vultures, hawks, and deer.

 The Breakneck Ridge Trail (white markers) climbs very high in the first 1.5 miles.
 At times, it’s a straight up rock scramble.
 If you’re not comfortable climbing and grabbing steep rock I’d suggest a different hike.

-in the map below. *Note that this is a somewhat abbreviated hike.
+in the map above. *Note that this is a somewhat abbreviated hike.
 The

 Be sure to check out the village of Cold Spring, New York – Just 2 miles south on route 9D.
 Antique shops, Ice cream, a water front plaza, Kayak Rentals, restaurants, B&Bs, and delightful side walk strolls await you…